 Treating Suboxone Addiction

-The treatment protocol for Suboxone addiction begins with a medical detox.
-In a medical facility, one can expect a withdrawal from Suboxone with adequate management while vitals are adequately monitored.
 Following a complete detox counseling can effectively begin.
 One-on-one counseling with a health treatment professional can help you find the reasons why one has been self-medicating.
+Furthermore, it can give you the best tools to fight emotional cravings and addiction.

-Waismann Method Treatment has been helping people overcome all kinds of opiate addiction since the late 90’s.
-The program is also renowned for its safety protocols and superior detox success rate.
-Each treatment is uniquely and comprehensively designed to fit each patient’s needs.
-Furthermore, we treat the physical component while assessing and guiding the individual through and the emotional issues that lead to Suboxone addiction.
-Waismann staff uses rapid detox, a process that includes intravenous medications administered in a full service accredited hospital while patients are under sedation.
-Patients are treated individually in their private rooms, with our doctor that sustains almost two decades experience in rapid detox.
+Our medical staff commonly uses rapid detox to achieve full detoxification from Suboxone.
+Rapid detox is a process that includes intravenous medications administered in a full service accredited hospital while patients are under sedation.
+Patients are treated individually in their private rooms, with our doctor that sustains almost two decades of experience in rapid detox.
 Patients awake with the physical dependence reversed, receptors blocked and most or all of the withdrawal behind them.
 Transitioning takes place in Domus Retreat recovery center; a 6000 square feet facility build exclusively for our patients private and comfortable recovery.